© Jack Dykinga

-While it may feel like we’re constantly on the defensive in this current political climate, SUWA continues to build meaningful relationships with Tribal Nations and broaden the base of support for protecting the redrock.
-As a result, we’re honored to have received formal resolutions of support for America’s Red Rock Wilderness Act from the All Pueblo Council of Governors and the San Juan Southern Paiute Tribe late last year.
+While it may seem like we’re on the constant defensive in this current political climate, SUWA continues to build meaningful relationships with Tribal Nations and broaden the base of support for protecting the redrock.
+As a result, we’re honored to have received formal resolutions of support for America’s Red Rock Wilderness Act from the All Pueblo Council of Governors and the San Juan Southern Paiute Tribe.

 “The canyons, mesas, and mountains included in America’s Red Rock Wilderness Act are the ancestral homelands of the San Juan Southern Paiute people and comprise one of the most significant cultural landscapes in the United States,” said San Juan Southern Paiute President Carlene Yellowhair.
 “These aboriginal lands contain the testimony of Ancestral San Juan Southern Paiute occupation and use for thousands of years, and we are honored to support this longstanding effort to permanently protect the region’s irreplaceable cultural resources, sacred sites, and critical plant and animal species.”